Palma de Mallorca: Banys Àrabs

-The Banys Àrabs, or Arab Baths, one of the few remnants of Palma's Moorish past, are accessed via the quiet Ca'n Serra street near the Convent of the cathedral, and include the lush gardens of Ca'n Fontirroig, home to Sardinian warblers, house sparrows, cacti, palm trees and a wide range of flowers and ferns.
+The Banys Àrabs (Arab Baths, in English), one of the few remnants of Palma's Moorish past, are situated on Can Serra street, 7, near the Convent of the cathedral.

 The small two-roomed brick building that once housed the baths is of Byzantine origin, dating back to the 11th century and possibly once part of the home of a Muslim nobleman.
 The bathroom has a cupola with five oculi which let in dazzling light.
 The twelve columns holding up the small room were pillaged from an earlier Roman construction.
 The floor over the hypocaust has been worn away by people standing in the centre, mainly to photograph the entrance and the garden beyond it.
 The whole room is in a rather dilapidated condition.
 The other room is a brick cube with a small model of the baths as they once were in the corner.

 Notable people

-Notable people who were born in the city include the following individuals.
+Notable people who were born in the city include the following individuals: